 The following referenced documents are necessary for the application of the present document.

-[1] ETSI GS PDL 004: "Permisioned Distributed Legder (PDL); PDL Smart Contracts" (?).

-[2] ETSI Directives (March 2018).

-NOTE: Available at https://portal.etsi.org/directives/38_directives_feb_2018.pdf.

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.